Luis Arraez Player Props: Marlins vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff ranks seventh in the league with a collective 9.6 strikeouts per nine innings.
+- The 9.5 strikeouts per nine innings put together by the Braves pitching staff ranks eighth in the league.

-- The Braves have the eighth-ranked team ERA across all MLB pitching staffs (3.60).
+- The Braves have a 3.48 team ERA that ranks seventh among all MLB pitching staffs.

-- Braves pitchers combine to allow the fifth-fewest home runs in baseball (24 total, 0.8 per game).
+- Braves pitchers combine to give up 24 home runs (0.8 per game), the fourth-fewest in baseball.

-- The Braves are sending Elder (2-0) to the mound to make his sixth start of the season.
-He is 2-0 with a 2.17 ERA and 26 strikeouts in 29 2/3 innings pitched.
+- The Braves are sending Wright (0-1) to the mound to make his fifth start of the season.
+He is 0-1 with a 4.86 ERA and 17 strikeouts through 16 2/3 innings pitched.

-- The right-hander last pitched on Wednesday against the Miami Marlins, when he went 5 1/3 innings, allowing four earned runs while giving up five hits.
+- The right-hander last appeared on Thursday against the Miami Marlins, when he went three scoreless innings while giving up two hits.

+- The 27-year-old has put up a 4.86 ERA and 9.2 strikeouts per nine innings in four games this season, while allowing a batting average of .254 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.